 The most consistent first objective after a qualified sweep is a rotation back toward value.

-- Target Practice: Identify VWAP (Volume Weighted Average Price) or the mid-range of the recent structure.
+- Target practice: Identify VWAP (Volume Weighted Average Price) or the mid-range of recent structure.
 This is your first objective.

-- The Rule: If your target is not at least 2x your stop distance (2R), the trade is low quality.
+- The rule: If your target is not at least 2× your stop distance (2R), the trade is low quality.
 Skip it.

-If you feel comfortable, add one module that improves clarity.
-Do not add both.
+Once you feel comfortable, add more context layers that improves clarity.
+Do not add multiple layers at once.

-- Option B (Trend Context): Add the EMA Ribbon to see the macro trend context (helps you avoid fighting a steep trend day).
+- Option E (Trend Context): Add the EMA Ribbon and the EMA Trend Cloud inside Elev8+ Pro to see macro trend context (helps you avoid fighting a steep trend day).

-If clarity decreases after adding the module, immediately revert to the Minimal Preset.
+If clarity decreases after adding a layer, immediately revert to the Minimal Preset or adjust settings to suite you.

 Day 6: Paper Trade the Sweep-to-Mean